estnzhrn/academic-website/content/publication/privacy-demand-regulation/index.md

 ---
-title: "Beliefs on online tracking and support for privacy regulations"
+title: "Beliefs on shadow profiling and support for government intervention"
 date: 2023-11-01
 publishDate:
 authors: